bigcommerce/dev-docs/docs/api-docs/getting-started/filtering.md

 `include_fields` will return ONLY the specified fields in the response. `exclude_fields` will omit the specified fields from the response.

 You can specify any field that is available on the object.
-Excluding fields you don't care about (unusually large fields like descriptions) can speed up your API request response time.
+Excluding fields you don't care about (especially large fields like descriptions) can speed up your API request response time.

 **Example Response Get Product Name and Price**
 Here, product name and price information are in the endpoint: